- Intro to Video

 If you want to enable the automatic Waiting Room feature, go to the Video tab in your PSYBooks Portal and click "Go to SecureVideo" on the bottom left:

 Once you're on your SecureVideo dashboard, click the arrow by your profile icon on the top right and choose "My Options."
-Click the gray bar on the bottom that says "In Session."
+Click the gold bar on the bottom that says "In Session."
 Change "Enable Zoom Waiting Room" to Yes:

 Once you've done that, you'll be able to see who's in your waiting room.
 For those of you doing couples, groups and/or families, you can allow people into your virtual office in the order you prefer.
 On your end, it will look like this: